The Azusa Street Revival Signs and Wonders

 God had instructed Brother Seymour to place a box over his head as he entered the mission; he took it off when God instructed him.
 Sister Carney told Welchel about the box Seymour placed on his head, at first it seemed ridiculous but later it became obvious that this simple act of humble obedience brought astounding results and manifested power.
 Sister Carney noticed that when Seymour stopped putting the box over his head, the miracles became less and less.

-Welchel noted that Brother Sines had actually spent more than half the time at the revival on the podium with Seymour because his was a musician.
+Welchel noted that Brother Sines had actually spent more than half the time at the revival on the podium with Seymour because he was a musician.
 Sines became obsessed with the box, he tried to get as close to him as possible to see what was going on under the box.
-Sines finally asked William Seymour about the box and he said he would just meditate and wait on God and when he spoke to God it was always in tongues that he understood the meaning of.
+Sines finally asked William Seymour about the box and he said he would just meditate and wait on God and when he spoke to God, it was always in tongues that he understood the meaning of.

 Seymour had suffered a lot of ridicule and opposition over the box and it intensified as people came from all over the world to see him.
 It seemed to make no sense that Seymour would of his own volition cause the revival to cease.
 Some speculate that God told Seymour to remove the box because the revival at Asuza was coming to a close and Seymour had passed his anointing on to other leaders and missionaries such as John G. Lake.